troyerta/cmod-manual/src/ch00-01-introduction.md

   - Lots To Learn?
   - Does this framework demand I change everything about how I do things?
   - Is there any additional value for anyone who writes software casually?
-  - Does this work for non-embedded application development?